What is pasteurization and is it safe?

 Can I pasteurize my own eggs at home?

 No, sorry.
 This is a misconception.
 See more in our Egg Myths section.

 How do pasteurized eggs compare in taste and quality?

-If you're serious about culinary quality, you'll be happy to know that Safest Choice™ Pasteurized Eggs have earned the prestigious American Culinary Federation Seal of Approval in 2010.
+If you're serious about culinary quality, you'll be happy to know that Davidson's™ pasteurized eggs have earned the prestigious American Culinary Federation Seal of Approval in 2010.
 The ACF applied rigorous testing criteria to the eggs, evaluating for application, physical properties, performance, and more—testing for a variety of cooking and baking applications.

-The Chicago Tribune put NPE's Safest Choice™ Pasteurized Eggs to the test against other eggs, as reported on September 8, 2010 in an egg fry-off.
-"In two of the three rounds, we liked NPE's [Safest Choice™] flavor better," reported Jennifer Day.
+The Chicago Tribune put Davidson's Safest Choice® pasteurized eggs to the test against other eggs, as reported on September 8, 2010 in an egg fry-off.
+"In two of the three rounds, we liked NPE's [Davidson's™] flavor better," reported Jennifer Day.
 The article also noted, Rudy Speckamp, a certified master chef at the Culinary Institute of America, said he especially prefers pasteurized eggs when the recipe calls for undercooking them.
 Read the taste-test article.